lemon9703/gopl/README.md

 # gopl
-The Go Programming Language Exercise
+The Go Programming Language Example And Exercise